ExtendFS

 ext4 is one of the most common filesystem formats used by HDDs, SSDs, and USB flash drives formatted on Linux, such as by Ubuntu users.
 However, ext4 isn't supported by default on macOS and results in an error when you plug one of these devices into your Mac.
 If you want to read files off a supported Linux disk but see this error, ExtendFS can help you access them.

 Please note that not all ext4 features are currently supported.
-This includes compression and encryption.
+This includes compression, encryption, inline data, and meta block groups.
 In addition, LVM is not currently supported.
-See the GitHub for detailed information about supported features and other limitations.
+See the known limitations page for detailed information about supported features and other issues.

 1. Download and run the ExtendFS app.